 Because colon irrigation is not a regulated industry in Canada, there is no official category in which one can operate with a business “license”.
 In similar industries such as aesthetics, hair stylists, tattoo artists, all that is required is a high school diploma, by enrolling in, and completing a certification program through a training institute.

 This is not to be confused with a “Master Business License” when you register a business name as a Sole Proprietor or a Corporation.

 Is it true that only nurses can perform Colonic treatments in Canada?

-Is it true that in the U.S.A. only doctors can perform colonics and insert a speculum into the rectum?
+Is it true that only doctors can insert a speculum into the rectum?